 driven by science

 A ship of scientific opportunity, Le Commandant Charcot is equipped with its own laboratories and hosts scientific researchers in disciplines such as glaciology, oceanography, marine biology, climatology and the social sciences.
-Their expertise provides invaluable insight in understanding and protecting the polar regions, expertise that is shared onboard through presentations and citizen science sessions.
+Their expertise provides invaluable insight in understanding and protecting the polar regions, expertise that is shared onboard through presentations.

 Understanding Sea Ice formation …

 … by deploying instrument-equipped buoys to record atmospheric, temperature, salinity and other physicochemical characteristics of the water; taking ice core samples from the ice sheet in order to study its chemical composition; or using drones to map the distribution and sizes of drifting ice sheets or polynyas.

 … by recording the physicochemical parameters of the water and currents (speed, direction); evaluating temporal and spatial variations in the water at the surface via samples collected using a thermosalinometer; or using a sonar to map the seabed’s topography.